December 3, 2022

 Why We Recommend Viva Raw Pure (even though it is labeled incomplete)

-Viva Raw’s Pure Recipe is not considered complete for two reasons.
-They cannot control the variety of proteins you feed your cat, and it is not entirely clear how many nutrients are lost in the freezing and thawing process.
-Therefore, we recommend that people add the NuVet supplement to Viva Raw Pure Variety pack food.
+While Viva Raw offers a complete diet for cats, we also recommend that you buy their Chunked Pure Recipe even though it is not considered complete for two reasons.
+The diet is not certifiably complete because Viva Raw cannot control the variety of proteins you feed your cat, and it is not entirely clear how many nutrients are lost in the freezing and thawing process.

 Viva Raw’s Pure recipe is balanced at an ideal ratio for most cats: 80% muscle meat, 10% bone, and 10% secreting organ.
 All recipes include liver; the beef includes liver and kidney; the rabbit includes liver, kidney, and lung.
 Hearts are in all recipes.
 All poultry recipes include hearts and gizzards; hearts and gizzards are appropriately considered muscle meat, not organs.
 The variety of all the recipes in combination provides a good balance.
 Viva Raw cannot control what recipes individuals feed.
 In addition, some pet owners are restricted in what proteins they can offer due to pre-existing food allergies; therefore, Viva Raw cannot legally call their food 100% balanced.

 Furthermore, some nutrients, such as taurine, degrade in the freezing and thawing process and are inadvertently at risk of being thrown out when the owner feeds.
 Because taurine is water soluble, “most of the taurine contained in tissues will be dissolved into water if exposed” (Spitze et al.).
 Because Viva Raw cannot predict whether or not each pet parent will offer the pet the juices from the meat that appear once it is thawed, they cannot guarantee that the pet will be provided all of the available taurine.
 Not getting enough taurine is extremely dangerous for a cat’s health as they cannot make their own.